gritukan/hamkaas/README.md

 The course consists of series of labs.
 Technically you can do them in any order (except for the lab 4 and lab 5 because the latter depends on the former), but it is recommended to do them in order.

-In case if you got stuck on something, feel free to discuss it in the Discord channel (TODO: create Discord).
+In case if you got stuck on something, feel free to discuss it in the [Discord channel](https://discord.gg/CuftjcJr).
 Please do not create GitHub in this case.
 Use them only for found issues and feature requests.

 [Lab 1: CUDA Basics](lab1/README.md).
 In this lab you will learn the basics of CUDA programming and write you first kernels.